-Assignment 2-In-Class Essay-for reading choice #1, expect an in-class timed essay during the week of Aug.
+Assignment 1-In-Class Essay-for reading choice #1 (Wild or 102) expect an in-class timed essay during the week of Aug.
 10-14th.
 You will be able to use your SOAPSTone, your Non-Fiction Data Sheet, and your annotated novel.

-Assignment 3-required essays-for each essay, complete a Work Data Sheet.
+Assignment 2-required essays-for each essay from 40 Model Essays, complete a Work Data Sheet.
 This assignment will be due the 2nd week of school.